awsdocs/aws-lambda-developer-guide/doc_source/API_ListFunctions.md

 The request requires the following URI parameters\.

  ** [FunctionVersion](#API_ListFunctions_RequestSyntax) **   <a name="SSS-ListFunctions-request-FunctionVersion"></a>
-Optional string\.
-If not specified, only the unqualified functions ARNs \(Amazon Resource Names\) will be returned\.
+Set to `ALL` to list all published versions\.
+If not specified, only the latest unpublished version ARN is returned\.
-Valid value:
- `ALL`: Will return all versions, including `$LATEST` which will have fully qualified ARNs \(Amazon Resource Names\)\.
 Valid Values:` ALL`

  ** [Marker](#API_ListFunctions_RequestSyntax) **   <a name="SSS-ListFunctions-request-Marker"></a>
 Optional string\.
 An opaque pagination token returned from a previous `ListFunctions` operation\.
 If present, indicates where to continue the listing\.

  ** [MasterRegion](#API_ListFunctions_RequestSyntax) **   <a name="SSS-ListFunctions-request-MasterRegion"></a>
-Optional string\.
-If not specified, will return only regular function versions \(i\.e\., non\-replicated versions\)\.
-Valid values are:
-The region from which the functions are replicated\.
-For example, if you specify `us-east-1`, only functions replicated from that region will be returned\.
- `ALL`: Will return all functions from any region\.
-If specified, you also must specify a valid FunctionVersion parameter\.
+Specify a region \(e\.g\. `us-east-2`\) to only list functions that were created in that region, or `ALL` to include functions replicated from any region\.
+If specified, you also must specify the `FunctionVersion`\.
 Pattern: `ALL|[a-z]{2}(-gov)?-[a-z]+-\d{1}`

  ** [MaxItems](#API_ListFunctions_RequestSyntax) **   <a name="SSS-ListFunctions-request-MaxItems"></a>